By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Not all groups are safe places to tell your most painful life events.
 In therapy groups, it is up to the leader to make groups a safe place.
 In self-help groups, it can be riskier.
 We talk about confidentiality and anonymity but that is no guarantee that someone will not break the rules and repeat what another person said.
 The longer the group has been together the safer people feel but it is never without risks.

 What I often see happen is that people try to keep things secret in group, that everyone else in the group knew already.
-When someone is arrested for a DUI it is in the paper, when they come to group, they hint vaguely about a self-control problem and demand confidentiality.
+When someone is arrested for a DUI it is in the paper but when they come to a group, they hint vaguely about a self-control problem and demand confidentiality.

 More than once a client has told me something in a private session and then a few weeks later their courage now turned up a notch, they tell the whole group.
-In most every case the result was that the group understood and supported them in their disclosure and the person, now having publicly admitted their defects of character, finds they have unburdened themselves and are no longer kept in pain by that secret.
+In almost every case the result was that the group understood and supported them in their disclosure and the person, now having publicly admitted their defects of character, finds they have unburdened themselves and are no longer kept in pain by that secret.

 Some of us have spent our whole life’s trying to hide our true selves from others.
 There is something very freeing about opening up and sharing about our total selves, warts and all.
 People who have to hide themselves from others not only cover up their flaws, they cover up their endearing qualities also.